 What are their lives like?
 Most of the elderly Rohingya grow beards and the women wear hijab.
 All Rohingya houses are surrounded by high bamboo walls.
 There is still in existence of a social bond in every village called "Samaj".
 All social welfare activities like Adhahi meat distribution, helping the poor, widows, orphans and needy, marriage and funereal functions are done collectively by the Samaj.
 The Ulema play a very prominent role particularly in matters relating to personal laws, like family affairs of the Rohingyas.
 Unfortunately, today the cultural problem becomes one of the most important problems of the Rohingyas in Burma.
 The Muslims have to encounter strong pressure of the Buddhist culture.
 Particularly the Rohingyas have to confront ideological assault from all directions.
 The Rohingyas are considered practicing the foreign way of life having no origin in Burma.
 According to the ruling military the Rohingyas are to adopt and entertain no ideas but those of Burmese race and culture and Buddhism.

 What are their beliefs?
 Rohingyas are staunch followers of Islam.
 There are mosques and Madrassahs (religious schools) in every quarter and village.
 The men pray in congregation, whereas the female pray at home.

 Prayer Points * Pray that the Lord uses even the tragic persecution of the Rohingya by the Myanmar government to bring many of this Muslim people to Christ.

-* Pray the Lord sends Christian aid and workers to help the thousands of Rohingya refugees who have had to leave Myanmar. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+* Pray the Lord sends Christian aid and workers to help the thousands of Rohingya refugees who have had to leave Myanmar. * Pray for completion of Bible translation in this people group's primary language.